 (Photo credit: USA Today)

-“We’re keeping the oil [in Syria].
+In infamous comments made in 2019, former US President Donald Trump said: “We’re keeping [Syria’s] oil.
 We have the oil.
 The oil is secure.
-We left troops behind only for the oil,” he said.
+We left troops behind only for the oil.”

 Until April, US company Delta Crescent Energy (DCE) was operating in northeast Syria as part of Trump’s pledge to “keep” the oil in collaboration with the SDF.

 Despite the White House allowing the DCE waiver to expire, US troops continue to occupy the country’s oil fields.